Our Work in the Community

 The activators have come from a mixture of backgrounds and have a variety of motivations for being so passionate about activity.
 For some it is an opportunity to give back to the community, for others activity has been part of their amazing weight loss journey and for some it is just a case of wanting to help people in whatever way they can.

 The workforce driving the activities have been supported with leader and activator qualifications (which was made a possibility by funding through the Northamptonshire Community Foundation), peer to peer support, additional supporting qualifications (i.e. first aid) and mentoring.

-For a quick look at some of the recommendations made, we have created an infographic - please see the attachment below.
+For a quick look at some of the recommendations made, we have also created an infographic - Recruiting Activators from Disadvantaged Communities:

 - Recruiting from Disadvantaged Communities (PNG, 521 Kb, 800x2000)

 - The Active Bellinge Community Project - University Evaluation Paper (PDF, 706 Kb)